ykri021/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-- Because it is not possible to detect the lane well on a narrow road, it may be necessary to modify the equations of line prediction.
+Lane detection failed in the following cases.

+1. Narrow road
+ - On a narrow road, I could not successfully detect a lane.
+It is necessary to change so that source and destination can be determined dynamically at perspective transformation.
+2. Sharp curve
-- I could not find a lane with a steep curve.
+ - I could not detect the lane with a steep curve.
+It may be solved with more windows.
-- On sunny roads, it seems that we have not detected a straight line.
-- Jitter occurred.